dtgreene/blender-curve-to-svg/README.md

 ## Usage
 1. Open the scripting tab.
 2. Paste in the script.
-3. Change the output path and any other input arguments as needed.
+3. Change the output path and any other values as needed.
 4. Select the curves you want to convert and run the script.

 ### Some important notes:
+- Disable `enable_auto_fit` when dimensionsal accuracy is important.
+Auto-fit automatically scales and centers the final image to fit within a target set of dimensions.
-- The curve shape must be set to 2D.
+- The curve type must be set to 2D.
 - Location, rotation, and scale transformations must be applied first (while the curve is in 3D mode).
-- The bounding box is calculated based on each curve's "curve to" position.
-That means its possible the lines can curve outside of the target dimensions.
-In these cases you can use the `x_margin` and `y_margin` values to add margins around the result.

 ### Blender
 ![image](https://github.com/user-attachments/assets/0da112b9-3175-4f34-a614-bca917c81aaf)